To All Awards

 Step 2: Entry Materials

-Entry format: All entries are to be submitted digitally.
+Entry format: All entries are to be submitted in digital format.
 See ENTRY MATERIAL GUIDELINES section above for detailed specifications and helpful tips.

 Step 3: Winners' Information